lailai1653265/UHC_datapack/README.md

 1. Enter `/function mypack:start_game` to load the game.
 2. Enter `/function mypack:game` to start the game.

+## how to play
+- At the start of the game, players will be transported to a high altitude and then gradually descend to the ground.
+Players need to quickly search for and collect resources before the boundary shrinks to ensure survival and prepare for subsequent battles.
+The ultimate goal is to defeat all other players.

 ## Features

 - UHC Mode: Players cannot naturally regenerate health, relying instead on golden apples, potions, and other healing methods.